boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

 Thus, in order to use a tridiagonal solver, :math:`a`, :math:`c_1`, :math:`c_2` and :math:`d` cannot be functions of :math:`z`.
 Because of this, the :math:`{{\boldsymbol{e}}}^z \partial_z c_2` term in equation :eq:`invert_expanded` is zero.
-Thus the tridiagonal solvers are solving equations of the form
+Thus the tridiagonal solvers solve equations of the form

 .. math::